Academic Advising And Registration

 What should I do before I meet with my advisor?

 Prepare and organize!
-Review your degree audit (available through ASAP) and degree requirements.
+Review your degree audit (available through Self Service) and degree requirements.
 If meeting about course registration, pick some course as well as some alternatives.
 Write down any questions you may have.
 Be ready to discuss career plans and goals.
 Think about how your previous semester went and what changes you’d like to make.
 See the advising syllabus for more details.

 How do I change my major or declare a minor?